 The curriculum includes two semesters in the first year, an eight-week Summer Session, and two semesters the second year.
-Graduates of this program should be eligible for examination and certification by the Board of Certified Laboratory Assistants of the American Society of Clinical Pathologists and the American Society of Medical Technologists.
+Graduates of this program should be eligible for examination and certification by the Board of Registry of the American Society of Clinical Pathologists.

 Clinical experience in laboratory techniques is acquired in the facilities of the Medical Center Hospital of Vermont, the Vermont State Health Department, and selected approved health facilities throughout the State.
+A tentative curriculum follows: